 The \$5.0 million upfront payment received in March 2011 is being amortized over the period of the Company's research and development effort.
 The Company originally estimated this period to be 75 months.
 In accordance with the amended and restated License and Collaboration Agreement with Solasia, the Company is no longer obligated to continue their research and development efforts in connection with the upfront payment.
-However, there are certain deliverables that are included in the amended and restated License and Collaboration Agreement including transfer of intellectual property and prior research and development results, which are expected to be completed by March 31, 2015.
-As a result, the Company has determined that the estimated remaining period for amortizing the upfront payment is now 6 months at September 30, 2014.
-Accordingly, the Company has recorded \$1 million in revenue during the nine months ended September 30, 2014 while the remaining deferred revenue balance of \$1.7 million at September 30, 2014 has been classified as current.
+However, there are certain deliverables that are included in the amended and restated License and Collaboration Agreement including transfer of intellectual property and prior research and development results, which were originally estimated by management to be completed by March 31, 2015 when the amended and restated License and Collaboration Agreement was signed in July 2014 Management subsequently reassessed the period of performance related to the remaining transitional services to be completed under the agreement and determined that the services are now expected to be completed by March 31, 2016.
+Accordingly, the Company has recorded \$272 thousand in revenue during the three months ended March 31, 2015 while the remaining deferred revenue balance of \$1.1 million at March 31, 2015 has been classified as current.